 - i.
-Currency hedging is permitted with committee approval - ii.
-Investments in equities will be limited to 70% of the market value of the fund. - iii.
-Investments will be diversified across a number of industries and geographical areas. - iv.
-The securities in the portfolio should, in general, be readily marketable. - v.
-Investment in securities of any one issuer, or two or more affiliate entities, should not exceed 10% of the market value of the portfolio.
-The Investment Committee shall be informed of any holding greater than 5% at the next meeting. - vi.
-Paragraph v. does not apply in respect of any investments in securities issued by the Government of Canada or the government of a province, or securities that carry the full faith and credit of either and any index, segregated, mutual or pooled fund. - vii.
-Investments in alternative assets (including hedge funds, fund of hedge funds, venture capital, private equity, real estate and other non-traditional asset classes) shall be limited to no more than 10% of the investment portfolio's assets. - viii.
+Investments in equities will be limited to 70% of the market value of the fund. - ii.
+Investments will be diversified across a number of industries and geographical areas. - iii.
+The securities in the portfolio should, in general, be readily marketable. - iv.
+Investment in securities of any one issuer, or two or more affiliate entities, should not exceed 10% of the market value of the portfolio. - v.
+Paragraph v. does not apply in respect of any investments in securities issued by the Government of Canada or the government of a province, or securities that carry the full faith and credit of either and any index, segregated, mutual or pooled fund. - vi.
+Investments in alternative assets (including hedge funds, fund of hedge funds, venture capital, private equity, real estate and other non-traditional asset classes) shall be limited to no more than 10% of the investment portfolio's assets. - vii.
 The Foundation shall not issue any debt obligations or securities, give any guarantees to secure a debt or an obligation of another person or mortgage, pledge or do any other thing that would encumber the Fund.
 The Foundation is permitted to maintain an operating line with the Schedule A Charter Bank, not to exceed 1% of the book value of the Fund's assets.